-Some of them have data breach forms on their websites, so you can use those as well.
+Some of them have data breach forms on their websites, which you can use.
 The template of the UK ICO is available on this link, just to give you an idea how it may look like.

-It is very important to note that, in the case of a breach, the worst thing to do is trying to hide it.
-Remember that not all breaches occur due to website owners’ fault, so in the end you may avoid a penalty.
+It is essential to note that the worst thing to do is try to hide it in the case of a breach.
+Remember that not all breaches occur due to website owners’ fault, so in the end, you may avoid a penalty.
 But if you remain silent about the breach, you won’t avoid penalties.
-In fact, the fines may be higher because of that.
+The GDPR fines may be higher because of that.

 You can transfer data outside the EU based on the legal instruments in Chapter V of the GDPR, which means based on:

 Most international data transfers would involve transferring data to US companies.
 After all, the world’s best tech companies operate from the US.
 However, transfers to the US are subject to additional security measures due to the US surveillance laws.

 We have another long-form article on that subject.
 You can read it here.

 Depending on the specifics of your business, you may need to do more for full compliance with the GDPR.
 Here is what you may also need: